CIBailey/taster_fullstack/README.md

 ### Front

-The Minimum expected screenrs are the following :
+The Minimum expected screens are the following :

 | Resource         | Functionality                                                                                    |
 | ---------------- | ------------------------------------------------------------------------------------------------ |